IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz_parameters.rst

 Master Parameter File
 ---------------------

-While it is possible to define equation of state and transport property expressions and parameters entirely in a Python script we will focus here on the use of a main parameter json file, which is read and converted into expression and parameters that can be used by the external functions.
+While it is possible to the define equation of state and transport property expressions and parameters entirely in a Python script we will focus here on the use of a main parameter json file, which is read and converted into expressions and parameters that can be used by the external functions.
 The overall structure of the main json parameter file is given below.
 The details of each section will be filled as we progress through this documentation::